BabakHemmatian/AI-creativity/README.md

 ## Introduction

 We present a new experiment platform to address this gap by allowing controlled study of human-AI and human-human teams in a creative task.
 We have created a cooperative version of the classic Alternate Uses Test (AUT; Guilford, 1967), where the goal is to produce as many original and practical creative uses for an everyday object as possible within a time limit.
 Our platform allows co-players to interact freely during the ideation stage before choosing their personal responses during the curation step.
 Our original webapp allows identical procedures to be used for human-human and human-AI pairs and experimental controls to be applied to the chat.
 The results can be evaluated using the same procedures as in the standard individual test of creativity.
-We currently use GPT-4 as the AI agent, but the platform’s modularity allows us to replace it with more or less advanced algorithms as needed.
+We currently use GPT-5 as the AI agent, but the platform’s modularity allows us to replace it with more or less advanced algorithms as needed.
+Write to [Babak Hemmatian, Ph.D.](bhemmatian2@unl.edu) with any questions or concerns.

 ## Motivation